zama-ai/concrete/docs/get-started/installing.md

 ## Using Docker

-You can also get the Concrete docker image (replace "v2.4.0" below by the correct version you want):
+You can also get the **Concrete** docker image.
+Replace `v2.4.0` below by the version you want to install:

 ```shell
 docker pull zamafhe/concrete-python:v2.4.0